3 men charged with planning mass killing in Australian city

 CANBERRA, Australia (AP) - Three men inspired by the Islamic State group were charged on Tuesday with planning a mass-casualty attack in Australia's second-largest city, police said.

-"Whilst a specific location was not finalized, there was a view toward a crowded place," where they could kill more victims, Ashton told reporters.
+"Whilst a specific location was not finalized, there was a view toward a crowded place," where they could kill more victims, Ashton said.

+Home Affairs Minister Peter Dutton reacted by calling on Parliament to pass by next month draft cybersecurity laws that would force global technology companies such as Facebook and Google to help police unscramble encrypted messages sent by criminals.
+Rights advocates have raised privacy concerns.

+"The problem that we have now is that the messages being swapped between terror cells and people involved in terrorist activity as well as other significant criminals, they are doing it online through these messaging apps and the police don't have the ability to get across that technology.
+That is the significant issue," Dutton told reporters.

+The three men were refused bail when they appeared in the Melbourne Magistrates Court late Tuesday charged with planning a terrorist attack.
+They each could face a life prison sentence if convicted.

+Prosecutors told the court the police investigation that began in March involved intercepts of 17,000 phone calls and 10,500 text messages plus 7,800 hours of other covert recordings.

-Victoria Police Assistant Commissioner Ross Guenther alleged the men were trying to acquire 0.22 caliber semi-automatic rifles.
+Police allege the men were trying to acquire 0.22-caliber semi-automatic rifles.
 Semi-automatic rifles are virtually banned from public ownership under Australia's tough gun laws designed to reduce mass-casualty shootings.

-Victoria Premier Daniel Andrews thanked state and federal police as well as security agencies for putting themselves at risk to keep the public safe.

-"The seriousness of this potential incident should not be underestimated," Andrews said.

 The man who died, well-known coffee shop owner Sisto Malaspina, was given a state funeral on Tuesday.